 Anaplasia is a term for tumour cells that have lost their normal structure and function.
-Anaplastic tumour cells look very different from the normal cells from which they originated.
+Anaplastic tumour cells look very different from the normal cells from which they originated and tend to behave more aggressively.

 Key features of anaplasia include: